Soft-Contact/resto/specs/resto_json_api.md

 * ``baseUnitInSIUnits`` - base unit in SI units, e.g. how many grams in a kilogram.
 Note that this defaults to 1 for all units that can have different sizes, in 1/1000 parts.
 Note: this is only shown when ``useStorageDistribution`` is set to ``true``
 * ``purchasePriceWithTax`` - The purchase price of a base unit of this wastage row's article including tax at the time of the wastage
 * ``purchaseTax`` - The purchase tax percentage applied to the purchase of this wastage row's article.
 Given as a whole number, e.g 24% is given as 24.

+<a name="inventory"></a>
+### Inventory

+The inventories returned by the [getInventories](#getinventories) method are objects of "Inventory" which contains the rows of the inventory as an array of [Inventory Rows](#inventoryrow).

+* ``clientUUID`` - globally unique identifier of the Restolution client that this inventory belongs to (a type 4 UUID as specified by RFC 4122)
+* ``periodStart`` - timestamp when this inventory's period starts
+* ``periodEnd`` - timestamp when this inventory's period ends
+* ``calculationDate`` - timestamp of the actual (physical) inventory.
+Ie. the date when user counted the articles in stock (calculated the inventory).
+* ``verifiedDate`` - timestamp when this inventory was verified
+* ``businessUnitUUID`` - globally unique identifier of the Restolution business unit that this inventory was made for (a type 4 UUID as specified by RFC 4122)
+* ``storageName`` - name of the storage that this inventory was made for
+* ``userName`` - name of user who created this inventory
+* ``verifier`` - name of user who verified this inventory
+* ``status`` - the status of this inventory, can be one of IN_PROGRESS, DONE, VERIFIED.
+* ``comment`` - a comment about this inventory
+* ``inventoryRows`` - array of inventory rows

+<a name="inventoryrow"></a>
+### Inventory Row

+The inventory rows contain on article level the quantities and purchase prices of the [Inventory](#inventory).

+* ``articleUUID`` -  globally unique identifier for this inventory row's article (a type 4 UUID as specified by RFC 4122)
+* ``articleName`` - article name of this inventory row's article
+* ``storageArticleID`` - storage article ID of this inventory row's storage article
+* ``quantity`` - the SI unit quantity of the article of this inventory row  in 1/1000 parts
+* ``quantityInBaseUnits`` - the baseunit quantity of the article of this inventory row  in 1/1000 parts
+* ``oldQuantity`` - the SI unit storage quantity of the article of this inventory row before the inventory quantity was entered in 1/1000 parts
+* ``oldQuantityInBaseUnits`` - the baseunit storage quantity of the article of this inventory row before the inventory quantity was entered in 1/1000 parts
+* ``baseUnit`` - the base unit of this inventory row's article, e.g. a bottle, BTL.
+* ``baseUnitInSIUnits`` - base unit in SI units, e.g. how many grams in a kilogram.
+Note that this defaults to 1 for all units that can have different sizes, in 1/1000 parts.
+* ``purchasePriceWithTax`` - The purchase price of a base unit of this inventory row's article including tax
+* ``purchaseTax`` - The purchase tax percentage applied to the purchase of this inventory row's article.
+Given as a whole number, e.g 24% is given as 24.

 <a name="storagevalue"></a>
 ### Storage Value